 The price information collected relates to the month in question.
 The goal is to obtain the average price for the reference month.

 Commodity specialists obtain, from each of the sampled respondents, price observations for each of the products selected.
 To do this, they discuss with each respondent the different varieties of products that they sell, and the different terms of sale under which they sell them.
 They then draw up a detailed description of the physical variety sold.
 The terms of sale that apply may also be specified for each price quotation.
 In most cases, the specific quotation chosen pertains to the sale of a major product line to a major type of customer.
 However, if the same manufacturer is being asked for more than one quotation on the same product line, a procedure is followed which gives some chance of secondary lines or secondary markets being included.

 Once there is agreement on which price information is to be supplied, the price quotations are collected by means of a printed questionnaire.
-This is sent to each respondent who gives the price in effect on the 15th of each month, or the last previous business day.
+This is sent to each respondent who gives the price in effect for the reference month.

-In rare cases where, for a particular commodity, there are no prices collected due to either an insignificant level of production in Canada or a lack of respondent co-operation, proxy series are constructed.
+In cases where there are no prices collected due to either an insignificant level of production in Canada or a lack of respondent co-operation, proxy series are constructed.
 Proxy series may consist of several other reported series combined together, or use similar representative price indexes from another program or statistical agency (the Canadian Consumer Price Index and the U.S. Bureau of Labour Statistics indexes are the most common sources).

 Estimated percentage shares (by weight in the IPPI) of the collection methods used in the construction of the IPPI:

 Direct mail survey and electronic reporting (10%)